fretchen/CameraViewer/README.md

 # Daily Usage

-## Docker

-This is the new simplest way, __ but the data will be lost at each update__.
-You simply run locally after downloading it:

-> docker run -p 8000:5000 devicecontrolserver:latest

-- open it in a brower on 'localhost:8000'

-## The server itself

-If you insist on the python approach

  - activate the virtualenv through 'source activate YOURNAME'
  - start it through 'start.sh'
  - runs on 'localhost:5000'

-## Test without Arduino

- If you want to test the serial port without having an Arduino, you should just start another terminal, and run the _simSerialPort.py_ file through 'python simSerialPort.py'

 ## Dev updates to the database